NEJLT/nejlt-website/content/about/faq.md

 • Where is NEJLT indexed?

-NEJLT is currently indexed in the ACL Anthology.
 Google Scholar indexes the journal and its articles.
 All articles receive a global DOI.
+NEJLT is currently indexed in the ACL Anthology.
 NEJLT is also indexed in ResearchGate, DIVA, UFM, and NSD.
-Applications to Web of Science/Clarivate JCR, to Elsevier/SJR, and to DBLP, are in preparation, and the majority of criteria are already fulfilled for all these.
+We are specifically targetting applications to Scopus and Elsevier/SJR, as soon as the requirements are fulfilled.
+Applications are in preparation to Web of Science/Clarivate JCR, DBLP, and DOAJ.
+The majority of criteria are already fulfilled for all of these.

 • Why is "Northern Europe" in the title ?